 PEA consists of palmitic acid and ethanolamine.
 It is the hydrolyzed form of N-(2-hydroxyethyl)-palmitamide, a crystalline structure isolated in soy lecithin.
-It is this hydrolyzed substance that accounts for the anti-inflammatory properties that were first noted by scientists in 1957.
+It is this hydrolyzed substance that accounts for its ability to promote a healthy response to inflammatory stressors which was first noted by scientists in 1957.
 PEA’s effects on the immune system have been studied since 1939 (1).

 PEA can be synthesized within the human body from the abundant fatty acid palmitic acid, but it is not dependent or influenced by dietary consumption of fatty acids.
 Palmitic acid in the diet is derived from dairy products such as cheese and butter, palm tree oil, and animal meat products.
 However, increasing palmitic acid in the hope of increasing endogenous PEA synthesis will not be effective (1).

-The involvement of PEA in restricting pro-inflammatory molecules, such as cytokines and interleukins, is part of the reason that PEA reduces inflammation.
-It promotes healthy immune system responses because of its action with the immune system and interleukins.
+PEA restricts pro-inflammatory molecules, such as cytokines and interleukins and supports healthy immune system responses because of its action with the immune system and interleukins.

-PEA has been studied for its immunological effects since its discovery in 1939 and remains one of the most researched and published nutraceuticals (more than 300 scientific papers have been written about it in just the past 50 years).
-Since 1971, PEA has been studied for its effects on respiratory viruses and inflammation, influenza viruses, and common colds.
-PEA has been clinically proven to deliver benefits against these types of infections.
-The end of the twentieth century fostered the biggest expansion of clinical trials for pain management and PEA’s role in the endocannabinoid system (1).
+PEA has been studied for its immunological effects since its discovery in 1939 and remains one of the most researched and published compounds (more than 300 scientific papers have been written about it in just the past 50 years).
+The end of the twentieth century fostered the biggest expansion of research into PEA’s role in the endocannabinoid system (1).

 Pure Nootropics’ Micronized PEA capsules provide 400 mg per 1 capsule.
 Suggested use for adults is 1 capsule by mouth once daily, or as directed by your healthcare practitioner.